Actalis-CA/CP-CPS/CPS/temp/TLS_CP_CPS.md

 Requests for revocation can be submitted directly to the CA, through the CA portal.
 In the event that the certificate was provided through a reseller or through an RA, revocation of the certificate may also be requested through the reseller or RA.
 In any case, before revocation of a certificate can be requested, it is necessary to authenticate to the relevant web site / service with the credentials that were provided to the Subscriber for that purpose at the time of certificate issuance.

 As an alternative, it is possible to fill out a revocation request form (downloadable from the Actalis’ web site), signed by the Subscriber.
 The signed form must then be sent directly to the CA (e.g., via ordinary mail, or rather e-mail).
 Before carrying out the revocation, the CA will check that the request is authentic.
 Revocation requests submitted to the CA in this way are handled on working days only.

+To programmatically revoke one or more certificates issued by Actalis via ACME, for which you have the private key, you can use the ACME revokeCert method at this endpoint: https://acme-api.actalis.com/acme/revokecert.

 For revocation requests submitted on-line, certificates shall be revoked within 24 hours.